Karla Oeler (Art & Art History, ITALIC Director)

 Karla Oeler teaches in the Film and Media Studies Program in the Art & Art History Department.
 Her research and teaching interests are film history, theory and criticism.
 Recent courses include Theories of the Moving Image, Science Fiction, and a seminar on the films of Robert Altman.
 She is the author of A Grammar of Murder: Violent Scenes and Film Form (University of Chicago Press, 2009).
 Her work has appeared in numerous forums including Cinema Journal, The Journal of Visual Culture, and Slavic Review on a range of topics including works by Fyodor Dostoevsky, Jean-Luc Godard, Sergei Parajanov, and Jean Renoir.

 Kim Beil (ITALIC Associate Director / Lecturer)

 Kim Beil is a scholar of visual culture, with an emphasis on the history of photography.
-She is currently at work on a history of vernacular photography since the 19th century.
+Her book, Good Pictures: A History of Popular Photography, looks at 50 stylistic trends in the medium since the 19th century.
 In prior research, she has focused on the relationship between color photography and modern architecture, and on the use of blur to represent speed and individuality in automotive advertising.
-She writes frequently about contemporary art and publishes in Artforum, Art in America, X-TRA: Contemporary Art Quarterly, as well as scholarly publications including Afterimage, Museums and Social Issues,and Visual Resources.
+She writes frequently about contemporary art and publishes in Artforum, Art in America, X-TRA: Contemporary Art Quarterly, as well as scholarly publications including Afterimage, Museums and Social Issues, and Visual Resources.